 10 of the craziest personal injury claims

-Did you know that the most common causes of personal injury claims that solicitors see are road traffic accidents; accounting for nearly 50% of all injuries mostly consisting of broken bones, whiplash, concussion, or more severe injuries.
-Accidents in public spaces especially trips and falls account for about 20%, and finally workplace injury (the highest number of non-fatal workplace injury coming from the health and social care field (HAS Report 2016)).
+Do you know that the most common cause of personal injury claims that solicitors see are road traffic accidents?
+Traffic accidents account for nearly 50% of all injuries; mostly consisting of broken bones, whiplash, concussion, or more severe injuries.
+Accidents in public spaces especially trip and fall incidents account for about 20% of injury cases, then workplace accidents make up the majority of other injury claims (HAS Report 2016).

-In most cases injury claims are straightforward but outside of the ‘norm’ personal injury claims are becoming increasingly reported in the media, as many of these cases are now ending up in court.
-[Despite what may be reported, fraudulent and exaggerated claims do be dismissed in court system and there are rules of thumb guides to determine compensation pay outs.]
+The causes of injury that are listed above are familiar, but outside of the ‘norm’ personal injury claims are becoming increasingly reported in the media —as many of these cases are now ending up in court.
+[Despite what may be reported, fraudulent and exaggerated claims are dismissed in the court system and there are rules of thumb guides to determine compensation payouts.]
 Often this fuels the ‘compensation culture’ perception around injury cases especially in the USA where it is more common to find unusual or excessive injury claims.

 So naturally we’ll start with another coffee case, in the list of the 10 craziest personal injury cases in the media:

 Starbucks, would you like a coffee with that injury?

 Two lawsuits against the Starbucks coffee company were featured on the U.S. Chamber Institute for Legal Reform’s Top Ten Most Ridiculous Lawsuits of 2016 list.
 In the first case, the plaintiff filed for legal action over Starbucks lattes for not containing enough java — claiming that there is a quarter of an inch of steamed milk instead of coffee.